 13 Worst Company URLs Ever: An Analysis

-by Silicon Valley Blogger on November 3, 2006
+by Silicon Valley Blogger on 2006-11-0313

 There’s this list (rehashed below, please read on) that has been making the rounds of the net with the designation of “unintentionally worst company URLs or worst URL flops” but I cannot believe that the troublesome connotation of these names was truly lost to the owners.
 So I must ask: are these company URLs for real?
 Really now.

-Plus what’s so hard about changing your name?
-I just did it twice in 3 months so there’s nothing to it.
-So who wants to bet the people behind these web sites just have a wicked sense of humor or were just ready to try some risque marketing schemes.
+But what if you come across a website with a weird name but it turns out that it’s done on purpose?
+So who wants to bet the people behind the following web sites just have a wicked sense of humor or were just ready to try some risque marketing schemes?

 Granted, there are some sites that are no longer there, but for those who have persisted, why would they keep any of these URLs knowing now what brouhaha they’ve generated?
 4 reasons: